-The airport is situated across the Sierra Leone River from Freetown, eight miles (13km) north of the city.
+The airport is situated across the Sierra Leone River from Freetown, 10 miles (16km) north of the city.

 Getting to the city